diskoverdata/diskover-docs/source_files/user_basic_search_path_recursive.md

 ##### Excel > Data > Filter - When Exporting Directories from Diskover

-The same instructions as above apply when you [export](#export) directories from Diskover, but the results will include a few more columns, giving you more filter options.
+The same instructions as above apply when you [export](#export) **directories** from Diskover, but the results will include a few more columns, giving you more filtering options.

 ![Image: Filter in Excel](images/image_file_search_results_export_excel_filter_dir_depth.png)